Ask AI

 Medical management

-General principles: as per ACG 2016 guidelines, Avoid empiric anti-microbial therapy for acute diarrheal infection, except in cases of travellers' diarrhea, where the likelihood of bacterial pathogens is high enough to justify the potential side effects of antibiotics.
+General principles: as per ACG 2016 guidelines, avoid empiric anti-microbial therapy for acute diarrheal infection, except in cases of travellers' diarrhea, where the likelihood of bacterial pathogens is high enough to justify the potential side effects of antibiotics.

 D